Darshil562002/RERA-Guardian-Rental-Compliance-Gap-Analysis-Engine-for-Dubai-market/README.md

 ## Disclaimer

-This project uses **synthetic data** for demonstration and ideation purposes.
+This project uses **synthetic data** for demonstration purposes.
 It is not connected to the official Dubai Land Department (DLD) or RERA APIs.